LAFLAMIE1024/CosFace_pytorch/README.md

 - CUDA:  8.0

 ------------

-Goal of this repo: **Transfer this model to a updated environment**

 -  Database:  `WebFace` or `VggFace2` (You should first complete the data preprocessing section by following these steps https://github.com/wy1iu/sphereface#part-1-preprocessing)
 - Network:  `sphere20`, `sphere64`, `LResnet50E-IR`(In ArcFace paper)